 22) GEO Targeting Is Set To Rise

-Local targeting works great for brands and businesses looking to promote their services on a smaller, more local scale.
-By geo-tagging in posts and stories, it naturally brings local audiences to the post without you having to do any extra work and helps your brand target the right audiences..
+Another influencer marketing trend to consider this year is local targeting.
+This works well for brands and businesses looking to promote their services on a smaller, more local scale.
+By geo-tagging in posts and stories, it naturally brings local audiences to the post without you having to do any extra work and helps your brand target the right audiences…

 23) Stronger Regulations In Influencer Marketing